Russia presses Donbas offensive as Polish leader visits Kyiv

 🇺🇦 #StandWithUkraine 🇺🇦 pic.twitter.com/Df2mckaMNh

+Family members of the fighters, who came from a variety of military and law enforcement units, have pleaded for them to be given rights as prisoners of war and eventually returned to Ukraine.
+Deputy prime minister Iryna Vereshchuk said on Saturday that Ukraine would “fight for the return” of every one of them.

+The Azovstal steel plant was for weeks the last defensive holdout in Mariupol and became a symbol of Ukrainian tenacity.
+Its seizure gave Russian president Vladimir Putin a badly wanted victory in the war he began nearly three months ago.

 Denis Pushilin, the pro-Kremlin head of the self-proclaimed Donetsk People’s Republic, vowed the Ukrainian fighters from the plant would face tribunals.
-He said the fighters included some foreign nationals, but he did not provide details.
+He said the fighters included some foreign nationals but did not provide details.

-A prominent member of Russia’s parliament, Leonid Slutsky, said Moscow was studying the possibility of exchanging the Azovstal fighters for Viktor Medvedchuk, a wealthy Ukrainian with close ties to Mr Putin who faces criminal charges in Ukraine, the Russian news agency Interfax reported.

-Mr Slutsky later walked back those remarks, saying he agreed with Mr Pushilin that their fate should be decided by a tribunal.

 The Ukrainian government has not commented on Russia’s claim of capturing Azovstal.
 Ukraine’s military had told the fighters their mission was complete and they could come out.
 It described their extraction as an evacuation, not a mass surrender.